PelayoChoya/color_balance/README.md

-#Color balancing repo
+# Color balancing repo

-This repo provided the necessary code to test different techniques to test preprocessing algorithms for color detection purposes
+This repo provides the necessary code to test different techniques to test preprocessing algorithms for color detection purposes